mjdanielson/University-of-Oregon/Labs/Population-Tutorial/03-Population-Choropleth.md

 ----------

-### Uploading data to Studio
+### Upload data as a tileset to Mapbox

-To add the percentage of renters vs owners data to a style in Mapbox Studio, you need to upload it to your account.
-Go to your [**Tilesets**](https://www.mapbox.com/studio/tilesets) [page](https://www.mapbox.com/studio/tilesets) in Mapbox Studio to upload your data.
+To add the percentage of renters vs owners data to Mapbox as a tileset, you need to upload it to your account.
+Go to your [**Tilesets**](https://studio.mapbox.com/tilesets/) page in Mapbox Studio to upload your data.

 On your Tilesets page, click the **New tileset** button.
-Select the zipped shapefile data containing your overdose data and upload it to your account.
+Select the geojson data containing your renters and owners data and upload it to your account.

 <p align="center">
   <img src="https://github.com/mjdanielson/University-of-Oregon/blob/master/Labs/Opioid-Tutorial/Images/tilesets.png">